How is Black Hair Different from White Hair - or Other Types, for that Matter?

 That isn't to say that black women are left to woefully watch their hair fall out and deal with itchy, flakey scalps - there are things you can do to maintain the minimal moisture you do have in your hair.
 Let's talk about best practices for caring for these hair types.

-How Caring For Black Women's Hair Is Different
+How Caring for Black Women's Hair is Different From White Hair

 Washing Black Hair